Contact

 Courses

-GEOPH 326 - Seismic Imaging
+GEOPH 326 - Seismic Imaging of Earth's Interior

-GEOPH 526 - Signal Processing in Geophysics
+GEOPH 526 - Signal Analysis in Geophysics

-Application of time series analyses and image processing techniques to large geophysical data sets; sampling of data and problems of aliasing; one and two dimensional Fourier transforms; the Z transformation; spectral analysis, filtering, and deconvolution; application of computers in assignments.
-Note: This course cannot be taken for credit if credit has already been given for GEOPH 426.
+Application of time-series analyses and image-processing techniques to large geophysical data sets; sampling and aliasing of signals; one- and two-dimensional Fourier transforms; the Z transformation; spectral analysis, filtering, and deconvolution; application of 1D and 2D filtering to geophysical data analysis, processing, and decomposition.
+Note: credit may only be obtained for one of GEOPH 426 and GEOPH 526.
+Prerequisite: Consent of instructor.

 GEOPH 531 - Geophysical Inverse Theory